jrucho/YTbeatmakercues-v2/README.md

 ## New in 2.0
 * New UI
 * Modifier-mute for pads & keys.
-Hold Shift AND Cmd at the same time (Ctrl on Windows/Linux) and press a sample pad or mapped keyboard key to mute/unmute that looper instantly
+Hold Shift AND Cmd at the same time (Ctrl on Windows/Linux) and press a sample pad or mapped keyboard key to mute/unmute them

 ## Key Features